 This classroom is especially designed for students who need a highly structured program to develop daily living skills.
 This class is limited to 10 students with one teacher and multiple paraprofessionals to provide personal care, supervision and instruction.

 There are just a few students whose need for a high degree of supervision require a very small classroom of less than six students with a high ratio of staff to students.
 Programs are individually designed to meet the varied needs of each student.

 Learning & Increasing New Keys to Success (LINKS)

 The LINKS program is designed to meet the social, emotional, academic, and behavioral needs of students with behavioral challenges.
-The LINKS program serves Students K-12 as a part of the ALE (Alternative Learning Environment) and the Special Education Program.
+The LINKS program serves Students K-12 as a part of the Special Education Program.
 LINKS classes are staffed with a Special Education teacher and a trained paraprofessional who provide academic instruction and social skills training.
 Licensed therapists provide group therapy sessions as well as individual and family therapy as determined by the IEP team.

 Community-Based Instruction (CBI)

-This classroom provide for students with intellectual disabilities the opportunity to learn and practice functional skills in a variety of settings.
-This instructional model also faciltiates the transition from school to work students with more severe disabilities.
+This classroom provides for students with intellectual disabilities the opportunity to learn and practice functional skills in a variety of settings.
+This instructional model also facilitates the transition from school to work students with more severe disabilities.